 Who Was Lala Lajpat Rai?

-- He studied law at Government College, Lahore and practiced it at Lahore and Hisar.
+- He studied law at Government College, Lahore and practiced at Lahore and Hisar.

-- Because of his birth in Punjab and his great struggle for the freedom of the nation, he was known as Punjab Kesari or ‘Lion of Punjab’.
+- Because of his birth in Punjab and his great struggle for the freedom of the nation, he was known as Punjab Kesari or Punjab Da Sher ‘Lion of Punjab’.

 Interesting Facts About Lala Lajpat Rai on Lala Lajpat Rai Jayanti

-Lala Lajpat Rai is fondly known for its triumvirate ‘Lal-Bal-Pal’.
+Lala Lajpat Rai is fondly known for his triumvirate ‘Lal-Bal-Pal’.
 The other two being Bal Gangadhar Tilak and Bipin Chandra Pal.

 - At the age of 16, he joined the Indian National Congress (INC) and participated in various political agitations.